adityaramesh/smartfile/README.md

 # Introduction

-Smartfile is a Vim plugin that allows you to automate actions like:
+Smartfile is a Vim plugin that allows you to automate file-specific actions
+like:

-  - Generating file headers
+  - Generating headers
   - Setting the line and block comments
   - Changing the default identation mode
   - Setting the default position of the cursor